 Possible complications after bariatric surgery include:

-- vitamin and nutritional deficiencies
+- nutritional deficiencies, including vitamin deficiencies

 - saggy or loose skin